 Renewable Energy Technology Schools and Education Programs

 Renewable energy refers to energy from naturally replenishing resources, such as the sun, wind, water, biofuels or the earth's surface (geothermal energy).
-These types of energy sources, like non-renewable energy sources, require technology to harness the energy flow.
-Renewable energy technology programs can prepare students for a variety of careers focused on sustainability.
+These types of energy sources, like non-renewable energy sources, require technology to harness their flow.
+Renewable energy technology programs can prepare students for a variety of sustainability-focused careers.

 Selecting Renewable Energy Technology Schools

-A growing number of 2-year and 4-year schools across the country are offering certificate and degree programs for individuals wishing to become engineers, technicians, data analysts or managers in the field of renewable energy.
-Many options are available at the undergraduate level.
+A growing number of 2-year and 4-year schools across the country offer certificate and undergraduate degree programs for individuals wishing to become engineers, technicians, data analysts or managers in the field of renewable energy.

 Overview of Renewable Energy Technology Education Programs